tanaylab/Metacells.jl/README.md

 ## Installation

 Just `Pkg.add("Metacells")`, like installing any other Julia package.
 However, until this package is complete, there's little point in directly installing it.
-You should probably install the Python package instead (which will automaticaly install the Julia package as a dependency).
+You should probably install the Python package instead (which will automatically install the Julia package as a dependency).

 To install the Python `metacells` [package](https://github.com/tanaylab/metacells), just `pip install metacells`, like